Statement Of Principles : Education

 EDUCATION AND CHANGE

 The trade union movement was born out of the determination to improve the position of workers in our society.
 Trade union education is, therefore, different from other kinds of education.
 It is not about developing the skills that will improve productivity or about acquiring skills that will lead to better career opportunities.
-Rather, it is about defending working people and developing the understanding, commitment, and confidence to change.
+Rather, it is about defending working people and developing the understanding, commitment, and confidence to change and improve the world.

 Today, many formerly unorganized workers are joining our union, and the new generation of workers in our existing workplaces has no automatic historical ties to the principles of unionism.
 At the same time, the attacks on unionism are both increasing and more sophisticated.
 These changes in the workforce and in corporate strategy are intensifying the educational needs of our leadership and membership.

 Working people learn from their everyday experiences, from their struggles for dignity and equality, and from their democratic participation in the life of the union at all levels: from local committees to Intra-Corporation Councils, to special conferences, to the meetings of the union's parliament, the CAW Council.
 The role of the education department is to reinforce this informal education and to build on it.